-The power flow out of the POSCON and NEGCON transition contacts is determined by the last write to the BOOL variable associated with the contact.
-The power flow out from the PTCON and NTCON transition contacts is determined by the value that the associated BOOL variable had the last time the contact was executed.
+- The power flow out of the POSCON and NEGCON transition contacts is determined by the last write to the BOOL variable associated with the contact.
+The associated transition bit is updated every time the function is called. - The power flow out of the PTCON and NTCON transition contacts is determined by the value that the associated BOOL variable had the last time the contact was executed.
+The associated transition bit is updated once per scan.